• Skip to main content

 5 Reasons to Use a Scale

 1. Precision - Weight measurements are more precise because they are not affected by factors like ingredient compression.
 For example, 20 grams of parsley will always contain the same amount, whereas ¼ cup of parsley will depend on how tightly you pack the cup.
-By using a scale, you can be confident that you're using the correct amount of each ingredient for your recipe.
+By using a kitchen scale, you can be confident that you're using the correct amount of each ingredient for your recipe.

 2. Convenience - Weighing ingredients directly into a mixing bowl or container simplifies the cooking process and reduces the number of utensils and tools you use.
 This makes your kitchen workflow more efficient and reduces the time washing cups and spoons after cooking.